erikiado/erikiado/README.md

 * (x1) refers that the image is a binary image or a mask with just white and black pixels.

 NOTE 2: The application is in spanish given the target audience are mexican students.

+NOTE 3: Test images are provided under the test_images folder on the repository.
 ## System Requirements

 * [Python 3.5](https://www.python.org/downloads/)